 who i am

 I'm a working mom of two and a wife.
-My advice has been featured in Boston Magazine, Dr's Oz's The Good Life Magazine, MEDIUM and Well + Good.
+My advice has been featured in Boston Magazine, Dr's Oz's The Good Life Magazine, MEDIUM, Well + Good, and Bustle.
 I received Boston’s Top 5 LocalBest Counseling Award.
 I offer a range of therapeutic modalities, all geared to help you reach your full potential.
 Whether you're looking for a listening, empathic ear to run some thoughts and ideas by, or looking to go inward to stop repeating the same negative patterns and roadblocks, I will help you tap into your inner wisdom.

 My therapeutic style is warm and inviting.
 I want you to feel comfortable from the moment you enter my office, and heard and understood by the time you leave.
 Utilizing a combination of therapeutic modalities based on my experience, education and training, I will integrate what I feel is best so that you get precisely what you need.